dovneste/MafB_Mac/README.md

+Dear reviewer,
-This GitHub repository is the deposit of source codes for the bioinformatic analyses.
+This GitHub repository is the deposit of source codes for the bioinformatic analyses in the manuscript:

 # MafB is a conserved transcriptional regulator of macrophage development and identity across tissues and species